SLaGrave/adventofcode2024/README.md

   - ![Day 14's tree](./8052.png)

 - **Day 17**
-  - Part two is long since I just brute forced it.
+  - Part two is long since I tried to brute forced it.
   - Restart code at: 1644410000